michaelenger/Brage/README.md

 ## Site Generation

-The site generation is based on YAML files and Mustache templates.
+The site generation is based on Mustache and Markdown templates.
 The only requirements to start with is a config file, a layout template, and one or more pages.

 ### Config File

-The config is defined in a `site.yml` file in the site directory.
+The config is defined in a `site.yaml` file in the site directory.
 It defines some basic meta data as well as other contents (explained below).

 * `title` Title of the site.
-* `description` Description of the site, used in meta tags.
+* `description` Description of the site.
+* `image` Social media preview image relative to the assets directory.

 ### Layout Template

-The layout template is defined in a `layout.mustache` file at the root of the site directory and is used when generating all the pages.
-It will be rendered with the following available variables:
+The layout template is defined in a `layout.mustache` (or `layout.html`) file at the root of the site directory and is used when generating all the pages.
+The page templates are rendered and placed inside the layout template where their content is available in the `page.content` variable.

-* `site` Site meta data
-  * `title` Title of the site.
-  * `description` Description of the site, used in meta tags.
-  * `root` Relative path to the root directory.
-  * `assets` Relative path to the assets directory.
-* `page` Page meta data
-  * `title` Title of the page
-  * `content` Content of the page
-  * `path` URI path to the page

 ### Pages